harvard-visionlab/onboarding/README.md

 ## Sign up for a github account
 - https://github.com/
-- e-mail George your github username (FirstName LastName) and e-mail address
+- e-mail George your github name (FirstName LastName), username, and e-mail address (e.g., George Alvarez, grez72, grez72@gmail.com)

 ## Using Google Colab?
 If you are using google colab for your projects, the following notebooks can be helpful